Information-Theoretic Storage Cost in Sentence Comprehension: Information-Theoretic Storage Cost

 BERT provides token-level distributions but not joint distributions over multiple tokens.
 We assume conditional independence among masked positions.
 Let $\boldsymbol{m}$ denote the vector of masked token positions in the future region, and let $q^{\wtarget+}_m$ and $q^{\wtarget-}_m$ be BERT's predictive distributions at position $m$ with and without \wtarget visible, respectively.
 The KL divergence then decomposes as:

-We use \texttt{bert-base-uncased}\footnote{\url{https://huggingface.co/google-bert/bert-base-uncased}} in this study.
-We note that the assumption of conditional independence is strong.
+We use \texttt{bert-base-uncased} from the Transformers library~\citep{wolf-etal-2020-transformers} in this study, in line with prior work that estimates contextualized \pmi using BERT~\citep{hoover-etal-2021-linguistic,wilcox2024regressions}.\footnote{A supplementary analysis using BERT-Large (\texttt{bert-large-uncased}) and RoBERTa (\texttt{roberta-base};~\citealp{liu2019roberta}) is provided in \cref{app:bertlargeroberta}.
+Note that the overall findings remain largely robust to the choice of model.
+Specifically, RoBERTa yields highly comparable results to the BERT-base model in both the correlation analysis with DLT and reading-time modeling.
+BERT-Large also exhibits broadly similar trends, with only minor variations. } We note that the assumption of conditional independence is strong (see \cref{sec:limitation} for future directions).
 We view the BERT-based methods outlined above, therefore, as a starting point which can be improved upon in future work.